 Ramadan is a month where the rewards for good deeds are multiplied.
-This is the Month of Mercy where the gate of hell is closed, and doors of paradise are wide open.
+This is the Month of Mercy where the gate of hell is closed, and the doors of paradise are wide open.
 It is a month where we increase our acts of worship and are in a state of deep spirituality.

 As we seek to transform our relationship with God in this holy month of Ramadan, this month also offers us splendid opportunities to do good to others.
 Our spirituality is not confined to just our relationship with Allah s.w.t, but also extended through our service to His creation.

 This Month of Mercy, let us take the opportunity to maximise our efforts in attaining Allah’s pleasure by performing good deeds.
-Even with the COVID-19 measures, the door to do good is wide open for us.

 Here are 5 things we can do this Ramadan: